heymesut/eddie-vim/README.md

-## Update!
-I recently removed and reorganized redundant settings and plugins, and put it on another repository https://github.com/kaochenlong/eddie-vim2

 ## Intro
 My personal Vim configurations and some plugins which I used in my daily job.

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.

-You may notice that there are several vimrc files:

-1. `vimrc`, standard version vimrc.

-2. `easy-vimrc`, same as vimrc, but add some easier key mapping for new Vimer.

-3. `pro-vimrc`, same as vimrc, but remove the arrow keys mapping.

-4. `experimental-vimrc`, same as pro-vimrc, but just for experimental purpose.

-you can link your `~/.vimrc` to any one of them as you wish :)

 It's how my Vim looks now: